-2. While the operating mode is "measuring", the instrument can be in 4 measuring modes:
+- 2. While the operating mode is "measuring", the instrument can be in 4 measuring modes:

-- a) "Normal": Normal measurement. - b) "Zero": Measurement of zero point. - c) "Span": Measurement of span (with span cell). - d) "Maintenance": Measurements as normal but with relay 3 indicating maintenance (if configured for maintenance, see Section 6.11).
+- a) "Normal": Normal measurement.

+- b) "Zero": Measurement of zero point.

+- c) "Span": Measurement of span.

+- d) "Maintenance": Measurements as normal but with relay 3 indicating maintenance (if configured for maintenance, see Section 6.11).